Muon $g-2$ Anomaly from Vector-like Leptons in a 2-Higgs-doublet + Scalar Singlet Model

 Likewise, in Trinification models, the Standard Model is embedded in the unifying $SU(3)_c \times SU(3)_L \times SU(3)_R$ gauge group that is the maximal subgroup of $E_6$.
 After spontaneous symmetry breaking, a Trinification family $[(1,3,\bar{3})+(3,\bar{3},1)+(\bar{3},1,3)]$ then decomposes into

-Here the conjugate pair of doublets $(1,2)+(1,\bar{2})$ describes a vectorlike lepton.
-Combined with a scalar singlet and a second Higgs doublet that can easily arise in both schemes it induces a new contribution to the muon anomalous magnetic moment~\cite{Kephart_2002} that provides a natural and elegant explanation for the g-2 anomaly (that is different from the one proposed in \cite{Raut:2022ryj} based on the gauge boson contribution).
+just like in $E_6$.
+Here the conjugate pair of doublets $(1,2)+(1,\bar{2})$ describes a vector-like lepton.
+Combined with a scalar singlet and a second Higgs doublet that can easily arise in both schemes, they induce a new contribution to the muon anomalous magnetic moment~\cite{Kephart_2002} that provides a natural and elegant explanation for the g-2 anomaly (that is different from the one proposed in \cite{Raut:2022ryj} based on the gauge boson contribution).
 In the following discussion, we will not specify how the Lagrangian introduced in the next section can arise in such models and focus on the phenomenological implications of a given set of interactions.

-This paper is organized as follows: In the next section, we start with an investigation of the model's scalar potential.
+This paper is organized as follows: In the next section, we discuss the field content of the model and construct it's scalar potential.
 We also study the vacuum structure and discuss the issue of vacuum stability.
 In section \ref{sec:muon}, we continue with the discussion of fermion mixing and the calculation of the muon anomalous magnetic moment and study its dependence on the free parameters of the model.
-In sections 4, 5 and 6 we discuss the model's phenomenological implications for lepton-flavor universality, Higgs decays and lepton-flavor universality.
+In section \ref{sec:constraints}, we discuss the model's phenomenological implications for Higgs decays and lepton-flavor universality.
 In section \ref{sec:results}, we present data sets that are compatible with the experimental constraints and that allow us to explain the anomalous magnetic moment.
-A summary and conclusions are given in section 7.
+A summary and conclusions are given in section \ref{sec:conclusion}.